 * Students entering with advanced keyboarding skills may choose from the following options:

-A student may, upon successful completion of a proficiency exam, request from the Business Division, a waiver to substitute a 2-3 credit hour Business Elective (chosen from ACC, BUS, ECO and OFC); or
+A student may, upon successful completion of a proficiency exam, request from the Business Department, a waiver to substitute a 2-3 credit hour Business Elective (chosen from ACC, BUS, ECO and OFC); or

 A student will, upon successful completion of a division-approved OFC 121 Credit by Examination, be granted 2 credit hours to meet program requirements.